Beyond Compliance

 It is important to make a will because:

-- If you die without a will, the law dictates what happens to your money, property and possessions.
+- If you die without a will, there are certain rules which dictate how the money, property or possessions should be allocated.
 This may not be how you would have wished your money and possessions to be distributed.

 - Unmarried partners and partners who have not registered a civil partnership cannot inherit from each other unless there is a will, so the death of one partner may create serious financial problems for the remaining partner.